Corstorphine RFC: Dissolve of the merger

 As time went by 1st team matches were played at Barnton, with 2nd XV games at Union Park.
 With some of the then 1st team refusing to help support both grounds by playing a few games at Union Park it unearthed some fundamental differences in opinion on how a club should be run and funded.
 This caused friction between both Corstorphine and Royal High factions.
 The Royal High faction secretly moved to reform their own club in 2017, which forced RHC from the facilities at the school.
 This came at a cost as RHC were not in a position to compete in the National Leagues, opting instead to drop back to the East Region.
 League rules also meant 'Royal High' began as 'Barnton RFC' before the name was relinquished (Corstorphine retained the name Royal High Corstorphine for legal reasons until the 2018/19 season) Barnton also lost its league position in the National Leagues and was forced into the bottom regional league and became an associate member club.
-Corstorphine RFC remain as a full member club of the SRU.
+Corstorphine RFC remained as a full member club of the SRU.